CICD-Demo/restapis/demo/README.md

 Before building and running TicketMonster, you must generate the administration site with Forge.

 1. Ensure that you have [JBoss Forge](http://jboss.org/forge) installed.
-The current version of TicketMonster supports either version 1.0.6.Final or 1.1.1.Final of JBoss Forge.
+The current version of TicketMonster supports version 1.2.2.Final or 1.3.0.Final of JBoss Forge.

 2. Start JBoss Forge